 Hard work leads to success

-Coming out of the Korean War, South Korea was devastated with a destroyed infrastructure, extreme poverty, and no natural resources.
+Coming out of the Korean War, South Korea was devastated.
+It suffered from a destroyed infrastructure, extreme poverty, and few natural resources.
 The country overcame these challenges and become one of the richest nations in the world by embracing an intense work ethic in school and beyond.

 Education is the highest value

 Education is the most important cultural value in South Korea, more than even fame or fortune.
-In fact, even low-income South Koreans choose to invest any discretionary income they may have in books, college-savings, and afterschool academic programs or “hagwons.”
+In fact, even low-income South Koreans choose to invest any discretionary income they might have in books, college savings, and after-school academic programs or “hagwons.”